Nirgalz/Nirgalz/content/posts/NCsimJS.md

 [Source code](https://github.com/Nirgalz/NCsimJS) | [Demo](https://nirgalz.github.io/NCsimJS/)

 Simulation of an eco-system where multiple agents must cooperate in order to survive.
+To try it out, check the demo above, and click a few times on "speed +".

 ### features :
 * map generation with random tiles